Adopt best practices for each process

 • The "interpersonal relations" component.

-• The "activity content" component.
+• The "nature of tasks content" component.

 In a context of optimization of resources and budgets, the skills have two other significant assets: